Search for directional associations between Baikal Gigaton Volume Detector neutrino-induced cascades and high-energy astrophysical sources: Search for correlations with VLBI-bright blazars

 To calculate the significance of coincidence of Baikal-GVD cascades with blazars, we perform analyses of two types (see \autoref{unblinding}).
 For this, two different statistics are introduced.
 Systematic errors of arrival directions are included in the error contours.

 In the first type of analysis, we assess the significance using the blazars' flux densities following the procedure from \citet{Plavin2023}.
-Similarly, we take into account cascades with energies greater than 200 TeV.
-For blazars that fall inside the 90\% error regions of these neutrino candidate events, we average their flux density and take this value as a statistic.
+Similarly, for blazars that fall inside the 90\% error regions of the neutrino candidate events, we average their flux density and take this value as a statistic.
 We take the geometric average, since the flux densities cover several orders of magnitude.
 Subsequently, we look if this value is higher than for randomly selected blazars.
 The second type of analysis includes finding the significance by the number of coincident ``blazar--neutrino'' pairs \citep[e.g.][]{2022icrc.confE1164A}.
 In this case, the number is taken as our statistic of interest.
 For the second type of analysis, we utilize a more conservative 50\% error region, as the 90\% error regions tend to have higher error values.

 To calculate the significance, we use Monte-Carlo methods, which are implemented in the following Algorithm \autoref{alg:significance}.

 Given a certain assumption for the blazar neutrino signal, one can estimate the expected significance of the association between blazars and neutrinos for a given experimental data set.
 For this, we utilize pseudo-experiments generated from the time-scrambled Baikal-GVD data and determine what significance level can be potentially achieved in Algorithm \autoref{alg:significance} for specific sub-samples of cascade events.
 This is achieved as follows.
 First we generate fictitious sources of neutrinos (``blazar sky'') at positions of some of the pseudo-experiment's events.
 In this, real blazars from the RFC catalog are virtually ``shifted'' to the respective positions of the simulated events.
 The rest of the pseudo-experiment's event sample is re-simulated many times, allowing us to calibrate the test statistic behavior.
 The details of the algorithm are presented in Algorithm \autoref{alg:potential_significance}.